MVXXL/HryakBot/README.md

 3. Install the required dependencies. (```pip install -r requirements.txt```)
 4. Run main.py to start the bot
 5. Test to ensure everything is working correctly

+<b>⚠️ Notice that the bot is heavily dependent on external hryak-core package.
+Don't forget to install it from requirements.txt or by running `pip install https://github.com/Brevn0o/hryak-core.git` </b>